"The dreamers of the day are dangerous men" - dreamers down from the mountains - part v

 The story begins with Enkidu, notably hirsute and primitive, living out in the wilderness, making his way among the herds and drinking with them from the rivers.
 One day a hunter witnesses him taking apart his traps, and so after a bit of consultation with Gilgamesh, a sacred hooker is sent out to calm this wild, really hairy man down, and teach him to be civilized.
 Turns out, the way to Enkidu’s heart wasn’t through his stomach.
 And sure enough, after about two weeks of wanton nights with this classy city bitch, Enkidu calms down and becomes intelligent - learning to understand human language, and beginning to keep the shepherds company at night after helping protect their flocks - “Among the great sheep for sacrifice Enkidu was their guard.
 A man, a leader, a hero” - since he finds that wild animals now flee from him.

 Eventually Enkidu takes a break from helping the shepherds and makes his way into the city, where he encounters Gilgamesh on his way to have his way with yet another newlywed, leading to a confrontation.
-After extended wrestling they realize neither is going to win, and suddenly a fast friendship is borne from the shared struggle.
+After extended wrestling they realize neither is going to win, so like all real bros they kiss, and suddenly a fast friendship is borne from the shared struggle.
 This friendship soon grows into a deep and abiding love, and the text tells us that their relationship grew just as close as if they were lovers, with Gilgamesh eventually realizing that Enkidu fulfilled the prophecy of meeting “an ax that he would caress like a wife.”

 Sentiments echoed by Enkidu, whose spirit would describe getting to know Gilgamesh as discovering that “Love, genuine passionate love, was his for the first time… love that was feverish and burning, that was adoration, that was madness.”